CleasbyCode/jdvrif/README.md

 This program can be used on Linux and Windows.

-The file data is inserted and preserved within multiple 65KB ICC Profile chunks in the JPG image.
+The file data is inserted and preserved within multiple 65KB ICC Profile chunks in the image file.

 ![ICC](https://github.com/CleasbyCode/jdvrdt/blob/main/demo_image/icc.png)

 To maximise the amount of data you can embed in your image file, I recommend first compressing your data file(s) to zip/rar formats, etc.